Commission on Accreditation for Law Enforcement Agencies, Inc.

 Accreditation is a method to ensure that the North Carolina Agriculture and Technical State University Police Department is in compliance with national and international standards covering all aspects of law enforcement policies, procedures, practices, and operations.
 Accreditation makes a statement to other law enforcement agencies, professions, and the university community that the North Carolina Agriculture and Technical State University Police Department meets the highest standards of professionalism.
 The Professional Standards Division assures departmental compliance with the professional standards set forth by CALEA.

 Accreditation demonstrates the department’s commitment to provide the students, faculty, and staff of NC A&T SU the high standard of services of a public safety department recognized for meeting national professional standards.
 CALEA initially accredited the North Carolina Agriculture and Technical State University Police Department in 2006.
-Recently the department completed its second on-site assessment for re-accreditation in July 2012.
+Recently the department completed its third on-site assessment for re-accreditation in April 2015.
 North Carolina Agriculture and Technical State University Police Department has been recognized as the first HBCU (Historically Black Colleges and Universities) to receive this prestigious recognition.

 The Commission on Accreditation for Law Enforcement Agencies was organized through the combined efforts of the International Association of Chiefs of Police, National Organization of Black Law Enforcement Executives, National Sheriff’s Association, and the Police Executive Research Forum.
 These organizations continue to serve in an advisory capacity to the Commission and are responsible for appointing members of the Commission’s Board.
 The Commission was formed to develop a set of law enforcement standards and to establish and administer an accreditation process through which law enforcement agencies could demonstrate voluntarily that they meet professionally recognized criteria for excellence in management and service delivery.